The Locker Key

 “OK.”

 “You know Barnett called me this morning.
 Wanted to know what you were up to.”
-MacDonnell says.
+MacDonnell said.

 “That fucking weasel.
 What’d you tell him?”